Generic Name: vemurafenib (VEM-ue-RAF-e-nib)

 - Women who may become pregnant and men must use an effective form of birth control while taking vemurafenib and for at least 2 months after stopping it.
 If you have questions about effective birth control, talk with your doctor.

 - LAB TESTS and/or medical tests, including blood pressure, chest computed tomographic (CT) scans, electrocardiograms (ECGs), liver function tests, eye exams, blood electrolyte levels, pelvic and anal exams, and skin evaluations, may be performed while you use vemurafenib.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use vemurafenib with caution in the ELDERLY; they may be more sensitive to its effects, especially a certain other type of skin cancer.

 - Vemurafenib should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Vemurafenib may cause harm to the fetus.
 Do not become pregnant while you are taking it or for at least 2 months after you stop taking it.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking vemurafenib while you are pregnant.
-It is not known if vemurafenib is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking vemurafenib.

 Possible side effects of vemurafenib: